YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 put in another way: iff `b` is `O` and `a` is `c`, or `b` is `S n` and `a` is `S n'` and `sub n' n c`.

-With relations defined, we can pose questions to them.

 ## Scrutinizing Relations